 Several types of behaviours were reported in the literature reviewed.
-These include changes in alcohol consumption (reduction in amount consumed, changes in type of alcohol consumed, stopping the consumption of alcohol), discussions with others about the risks associated with alcohol consumption, interventions by third parties acting on warning information, and seeking further information on risks.
+These include changes in alcohol consumption (reduction in amount consumed, changes in the type of alcohol consumed, stopping the consumption of alcohol), discussions with others about the risks associated with alcohol consumption, interventions by third parties acting on warning information, and seeking further information on risks.

-In their survey of New Zealanders, Rout and Hannan (2016) reported that the standard pictogram prompted 70% of young women to consider the risks of drinking alcohol while pregnant, 68% considered the pictogram encouraged them not to drink while pregnant and 37% to talk with a friend or family member about the risks of drinking alcohol while pregnant.
+A number of cross-sectional surveys reported on estimtes of self-reported behaviours in response to warnings from the voluntary warning initiative.
+These report past behaviours.
+In their high quality survey of New Zealanders, Rout and Hannan (2016) reported that the standard pictogram prompted 70% of young women to consider the risks of drinking alcohol while pregnant, 68% considered that the pictogram encouraged them not to drink while pregnant and 37% to talk with a friend or family member about the risks of drinking alcohol while pregnant.

-Forty-one percent of those who recalled one of the DrinkWise warnings reported that they 'did something different' as a result GALKAL (n.d.).
+Forty-one percent of those who recalled one of the DrinkWise warnings reported that they 'did something different' as a result (GALKAL n.d.).
 The majority of these reported they 'shared information with other' (20%) followed by 'reduced alcohol intake' (16%) and then changed type of alcohol (2%).
 One percent reported they had 'stopped drinking alcohol' as a result of seeing the DrinkWise messaging and pictogram.
+This grey literature report was assessed as having low quality.

 The survey by Quantum Market Research (2019) for DrinkWise reported that 26% of Australians have taken some action as a consequence of seeing one of the DrinkWise warnings.
 Ten percent reported talking to others about the information, 6% stopped drinking alcohol, 5% reduced alcohol consumption, and 2% reported they changed the type of alcohol drunk.
 Among women aged 18-44 years, 28% reported actions comprising: talking to others - 11%, stopped drinking alcohol - 10%, reduced alcohol intake - 4%, and no women (18-44) reported changing types of alcohol.
 Among women who were pregnant, breastfeeding or planning a pregnancy, 37% reported changing behaviour as a result of seeing one of the DrinkWise warnings.
-These were: stopped drinking alcohol - 12%, reduced alcohol consumption - 11%, talking with others - 9%, changed type of alcohol - 4%.
+These were: stopped drinking alcohol - 12%, reduced alcohol consumption - 11%, talking with others - 9%, changed type of alcohol - $4\%^{21}$ .

 Coomber et al. (2015) reported use of the DrinkWise website in response to awareness of the 'Get the facts' logo and web address.
 While none of the participants recalled the logo unprompted, 25.3% of participants recognised the logo once prompted.
 Approximately 5.9% of the participants reported visiting the website in response to seeing the logo.
-Those who were aware of the logo were more than 7-times more likely to visit the website than those who did not (OR 7.25; p<0.001), while females were significantly less likely to visit the website than males (OR 0.23; p 0.004).
-More frequent binge drinkers (OR 1.56; p 0.022), those who consumed directly from the can or bottle (OR 3.5 p 0.032), and those who
+Those who

-&lt;sup>17 2% were coded as doing something 'other'.
+&lt;sup>19 2% were coded as doing something 'other'.

-&lt;sup>18 2% were coded as doing something 'other'
+&lt;sup>20 2% were coded as doing something 'other'

-&lt;sup>19 1% were coded as doing something 'other'.
+&lt;sup>21 1% were coded as doing something 'other'.